phil-blain/CICE-Consortium-CICE-wiki/Working-with-documentation-on-Sphinx.md

 ### What are Sphinx and reStructuredText (RST)?

 The CICE and Icepack documentation is written using reStructuredText (RST) markup language.
 ReStructuredText is a markup language, like HTML, markdown or LaTeX.
 Sphinx is a python tool for publishing RST documents in other formats such as HTML and PDF.
+Additional information about using RST and Sphinx are found in the sections below.

 ### What is expected of *me* when changing the documentation?